basket Your basket >

 A working goldsmith and various alloys used in jewellery

-What exactly is an alloy, and what properties can you manipulate by creating different alloys?
-Which alloys are superior and which are inferior?
-What determines their value?
+What exactly is an alloy, and how do different metal combinations affect its properties?
+Which alloys are considered superior, and what determines their value?

-An alloy is a composite of various metals.
-In the context of jewellery, an alloy must contain a minimum percentage of gold, silver, or platinum.
+An alloy is a fusion of different metals, creating a material with distinct properties that differ from those of its individual components.
+In jewellery, an alloy must contain a minimum percentage of gold, silver, or platinum to be considered a precious metal.

-Pure gold is known as 24-carat, denoted either as 999/1000 or 100% fine.
-A 14-carat alloy consists of 14 parts gold out of 24 (or 585/1000, which equates to 58.5%), with the remaining 10 parts made up of other metals.
-These additional metals influence various characteristics of the alloy, such as colour, hardness, flexibility, and elasticity.
-While it's self-evident why someone might wish to alter a property like colour, other, less obvious characteristics are equally important to specialists aiming to tailor an alloy's features.
+Pure gold is classified as 24-carat, marked as 999/1000 or 100% fine gold.
+A 14-carat gold alloy consists of 14 parts gold out of 24 (equivalent to 585/1000 or 58.5% gold), with the remaining 10 parts composed of other metals.
+These additional metals influence key characteristics of the alloy, such as colour, hardness, flexibility, and elasticity.
+While adjusting the colour is an obvious reason for alloying, other, less visible properties are just as important to specialists who refine alloys for specific purposes.

-For instance, if the gold alloy is intended for a spring that needs to maintain its tension over an extended period, it requires greater elasticity than a more flexible alloy that a goldsmith or silversmith might use for shaping.
+For example, if a gold alloy is intended for a spring mechanism that must retain its tension over time, it requires greater elasticity than an alloy used by a goldsmith or silversmith for shaping and crafting jewellery.

-Though 1 gram of 22-carat gold holds more value than 1 gram of a lesser alloy, a piece of jewellery made from 22-carat gold will be more susceptible to wear and tear due to the softness of gold.
+Although 1 gram of 22-carat gold has a higher intrinsic value than 1 gram of a lower-carat alloy, jewellery made from 22-carat gold is more susceptible to wear and deformation due to gold’s natural softness.

-The lack of universal alloy standards across countries is a historical outcome shaped by national laws, medieval guilds, and traditional practices.
-While it's evident that the intrinsic value of an alloy varies according to its gold content, it doesn't make sense to categorically label one alloy as better than another.
-The adage, "When in Rome, do as the Romans do," seems fitting here.
+The absence of universal alloy standards across countries is a result of historical developments, shaped by national laws, medieval guilds, and traditional craftsmanship.
+While the intrinsic value of an alloy is largely determined by its gold content, it would be misleading to categorically label one alloy as superior to another.
+The saying "When in Rome, do as the Romans do" seems particularly fitting in this context.

-Sterling silver, comprising 925/1000 parts pure silver, is neither inferior nor superior to French silver, which contains 950/1000 parts.
-Similarly, German silver (800/1000) and Danish silver (830/1000) are not necessarily better or worse.
-The value difference between these is negligible, even in large quantities.
-My opinion is that preferences for one type of silver over another are often more rooted in nationalism than in objective technical reasons.
+Sterling silver, composed of 925/1000 parts pure silver, is neither inherently superior nor inferior to French silver, which contains 950/1000 parts pure silver.
+Likewise, German silver (800/1000) and Danish silver (830/1000) are not necessarily better or worse.
+The difference in value between these alloys is negligible, even in large quantities.
+In my view, preferences for one type of silver over another are often influenced more by national tradition than by objective technical advantages.

 Upcoming Topic: Combinations of Metals